-Learn how WIA programs leverage government funding to serve out-of-school youth in their communities through partnerships and grants can provide services that support the WIA 10 Elements and Common Measures.
-Participants will learn about Workforce Investment Act (WIA) and Workforce Investment Board (WIB) funding streams and how partnerships, grants, and in-kind services are utilized to leverage funds.
+Learn how WIA programs leverage government funding to serve out-of-school youth in their communities through partnerships and grants.
+Participants will learn about Workforce Investment Act (WIA) and Workforce Investment Board (WIB) funding streams and how partnerships, grants, and in-kind services are used to leverage funds.
 Participants will also receive an overview of the WIA 10 elements and the common measures.